 The new data collector in IBM Business Process Manager V8.5 is designed for ease of use to gather some of the standard information that is needed to debug IBM Business Process Manager issues.
 This command-line tool can gather log file or configuration information and upload it to a Problem Management Record (PMR).
+This collector is also included in IBM Business Process Manager V8.0.1 Fix Pack 3.

 The script gathers various product information, compresses it into a .zip file, and can optionally send the compressed file to IBM for a PMR.
 You can also use this tool to compress the data without sending it to IBM.
 The command is profile_root/bin/bpmdc